silverstripe/silverstripe-framework/docs/en/reference/site-reports.md

 Inside the *mysite/code* folder create a file called *CustomSideReport.php*.
 Inside this file we can add our site reports.

-The following example will list every Page on the current site.
+The following example will create a report to list every page on the current site.

 ###CustomSideReport.php